yakazimir/kyler-website/content/post/understanding_lisp.md

 on Lisp,  [*Recursive Functions of Symbolic Expressions: Their Computation by Machine, Part 1*](http://www-formal.stanford.edu/jmc/recursive.pdf).
 It was only after a week or so of digesting the content that I started to understand the significance of his ideas and the broader context within which the Lisp programming language was developed.
-In this article, I will attempt to summarize what I've learned so far about the history and development of this fascinating programming language [^1].
+In this article, I will attempt to summarize what I've learned so far about the history and development of this fascinating programming language.[^1]

-\noindent In trying to understand the Lisp language and its origins, I think it helps to ask two separate questions.
-First, why is a language or a \emph{formalism} such as Lisp (as we discuss, Lisp is much more than simply a programming language) needed or desirable?
-Answering this question first requires considering the  shortcomings of the programming languages available at the time when McCarthy started his work, as well as the theoretical motivations that prompted McCarthy to work on Lisp in the first place.
-These topics are addressed in Section~\ref{sec:idea}, and center around the topic of recursive functions and programming, which are fundamental to the design and spirit of Lisp and many subsequent programming languages in the
-\emph{functional programming} tradition.
-The second question is: what is the nature of the \emph{actual} Lisp language that McCarthy and his colleagues first proposed and implemented, and what, if anything, is special about it?
-The topic is discussed in Section 2, with a focus on the Lisp \texttt{eval} function and the idea of self interpreting code (both of which were initially theoretical ideas that even McCarthy, at the time of writing his article, didn't realize had many practical applications in programming language design).

 In trying to understand the Lisp language and its origins, I think it helps to ask two separate questions.
 First, why is a language or a